Intermittent fasting for women over 50

 It takes around 8 to 12 (or more) hours after you’ve eaten for your body to use up its stored sugar (glycogen) and begin to call on your fat stores for energy instead.
 Intentional daily fasting allows your body to regularly flip that metabolic switch and utilize this fat-burning mode.[7]

-All that said, intermittent fasting works best with being active and making smart food choices.
+That said, intermittent fasting works best when combined with being active and making smart food choices.
 These three things together are what make the biggest difference.

-What’s the best intermittent fasting plan for women over 50?
+What’s the best intermittent fasting schedule for women over 50?

 It might surprise you just how easily intermittent fasting can fit into your life.
 There are several different intermittent fasting schedules you can try, and the ability to customize fasting to suit your needs is one of the things that makes it so appealing.
 You can choose the schedule that works best for you!

-• OMAD (one meal a day): On the OMAD schedule, you only eat one meal a day, essentially fasting for 23 hours each day.
+- OMAD (one meal a day): On the OMAD schedule, you only eat one meal a day, essentially fasting for 23 hours each day.
 It’s a risky and difficult-to-sustain way of intermittent fasting, so to be safe, you’d need to have the blessing and support of your doctor.
-It’d take expertise and planning to make sure that one meal had all of the nutrition you need, and as a 50 year old woman, you’d run a higher risk of vitamin and mineral deficiencies.[8]
+It’d take expertise and planning to make sure that one meal had all the nutrition you need, and as a 50-year-old woman, you’d run a higher risk of vitamin and mineral deficiencies.[8]

 Skipping full days of eating isn’t something we recommend for the same reason as OMAD — it’s hard to nail your nutritional needs when you’re eating zero calories twice a week.